 A legacy of President Franklin D. Roosevelt’s New Deal, Fort Clinch’s restoration was a project of the Civilian Conservation Corps.
-After decades of neglect, restoration of Fort Clinch buildings began in 1936.

 Walk over a drawbridge, through a tunnel to travel back in time to the year 1864 at Civil War-era fort in Fernandina.
 See one of America’s most well-preserved 19-century fortresses.